mo-ya/tmux-agent/README.md

 A simple solution of that is coding scripts with tmux commands.
 However the coding is troublesome, too.

+More better solution is using **[tmuxinator](https://github.com/tmuxinator/tmuxinator)**.
+The tmuxinator loads Yaml files, and manages complex tmux sessions according to the Yaml files.

-The tmux-agent loads simple format files that present initial actions, and acts according to the contents.
-It may make some tmux users more happy.
+**tmux-agent** is a similar tool, too.
+Or the **tmux-agent** loads simple format files (not Yaml) that present initial actions, and acts according to the contents. **tmux-agent** has some good/poor features as compared to tmuxinator.
+For details, see [Comparison with tmuxinator](#comparison-with-tmuxinator).

 Overview
 ----------